 My qualifications are postgraduate to my training as a registered psychiatric nurse .This was fundamental in providing me with a comprehensive understanding of mental health.

-I specialise in anxiety,depression, stress, working with couples, trauma and longer term depth psychotherapy.
+I specialise in anxiety,depression, stress, working with couples, loss, trauma and longer term depth psychotherapy.

 By way of introduction please find a little information about myself, my profession and my commitment to mental health well-being.